 Our offering of value-added products is an integral part of providing a seamless vehicle-buying experience to our customers.
 These products provide added revenue streams for us as well as offering convenience, assurance and efficiency for our customers.
 We sell our third-party value-added products through our strategic relationships with multiple lenders and other third parties who bear the incremental risks associated with the underwriting of finance and protection products.
 We have entered into strategic partnerships with lenders such as Chase, Ally, and Santander which have contributed to improvements in Product GPPU.
 Additionally, through our on-going data analytics, experimentation and further development of our ecommerce technology, we expect to increase attachment rates of our existing value-added products while finding new opportunities to include additional finance and protection products, as well as other value-added products.
 Because we are paid fees on value-added products we sell, our gross profit is equal to the revenue we generate on such sales.
 As a result, such sales help drive total gross profit per unit.
-As we scale our business, we intend to increase the breadth and variety of value-added products offered to customers and improve attachment rates to our vehicle sales, while also exploring a variety of options related to Vroom proprietary finance products, which we believe in turn will grow revenue and drive profitability.
+As we scale our business, we intend to increase the breadth and variety of value-added products offered to customers and improve attachment rates to our vehicle sales.
+We have also entered into a definitive agreement to acquire UACC, which we expect to accelerate our strategic objective to establish captive financing capabilities to support sales growth, improve unit economics and create long-term value for our shareholders.